-Each post will be worth up to 25 points.
-It is not possible to earn enough credit to pass this class without completing most of these.
+Each Discussion Post will be worth up to 25 points.
+It is not possible to earn enough credit to pass this class without completing most of these in a timely fashion.
 For more details, see on Canvas:

 - READ ME: About Video Lectures & Discussion Posts

 - READ ME: Discussion Forum Guidelines

 - READ ME: Discussion Rubric Details